Thursday, 30 July 2020

 The first three pics from below are taken in early afternoon at Blue Rocks, while the rest are at sunset on the LaHave Islands.

-One colour photo is included at the end, it is a Heron who located himself very close to me while on the Islands.
+One colour photo is included at the end, it is a Great Blue Heron who located himself very close to me while on the Islands.
 We were in each others company for about half an hour, during which time he was regularly plucking fish out of the water.